kijimaD/garbanzo/README.md

 ## how to use

 Need GitHub Personal Access Token(**notification scope**).
-Token is used to fetch users notification.
+Token is used to fetch users notifications.

 ```
 $ GH_TOKEN=xxx garbanzo